wamp-proto/wamp-proto/spec/README.md

 ### Publisher Identification

-A *Publisher* may request the disclosure of it's identity (it's WAMP session ID) to receivers of a published event by setting `PUBLISH.Options.disclose_me|bool := true`:
+A *Publisher* may request the disclosure of it's identity (it's WAMP session ID) to receivers of a published event by setting

+	PUBLISH.Options.disclose_me|bool := true

 *Example*